Community Groups & campaigns

 Ledbury EState

 Residents on the Ledbury Estate in Southwark had been raising issues about gaps and cracks in their flats for many years.
-The Ledbury Estate comprises four 14-storey Large Panel System social housing tower blocks, similar in design to Ronan Point.
-Only after Grenfell were the residents voices heard and fire safety breaches were discovered in the towers, with the gaps significantly compromising the fire compartmentation in the blocks.
+The Ledbury Estate comprisedi four 14-storey Large Panel System social housing tower blocks, similar in design to Ronan Point.
+Only after Grenfell in 2017 were the residents voices heard and fire safety breaches were discovered in the towers, with the gaps significantly compromising the fire compartmentation in the blocks.
 Some Ledbury residents set up the 'Ledbury Action Group' and asked independent experts, including Sam Webb to advise them.
 As a result of the independent experts advice, it was subsequently discovered that the tower blocks piped gas supply left them vulnerable to the same type of progessive collapse seen at Ronan Point.
 Gas had to be removed and residents told by Southwark Council they'll need to move in order for a major structural strengthening project to be planned.
-The situation at Ledbury is still evolving and The Ledbury Action Group have been documenting the events on the estate via their website and blog here.
+The residents eventually voted for demolition and rebuild and the Covid19 pandemic meant Southwark Council re-let the flats to temporary tenants, in 2024 the blocks were decanted once more as they were deemed unfit for habitation and the estate is currently being regenerated.

 MOREDUN MULTIS